What Happens to Utilities in a Vacant House in Texas?

 Are There Investment Alternatives for Long-term Vacant Properties?

 Investors who wish for properties that don’t sit idle have alternatives.
-Renters will find a property more appealing if improvements are done with cash or under loan.
+Renters will find a property more appealing if improvements are made with cash or under a loan.
 Real estate professional services and rental property management help maintain and market buildings properly.
 Fast resolution of renovation delays helps to lower vacancies and boost investment returns.

 What Are the Environmental Concerns Related to Unoccupied Houses?

 Unoccupied houses can cause environmental problems.
-Issues including overgrown gardens and mold could compromise the surroundings and public health.
+Issues, including overgrown gardens and mold, could compromise the surroundings and public health.
 Frequent inspections help to identify these problems early on.
 Rules for abandoned buildings mandate that owners maintain their properties to specific environmental criteria.

 How Do Vacant Homes Impact Local Ecosystems?